caelan-a/Portfolio/content/projects/1_wappy.md

         <br />
         <br />

-        Workers were enabled to log what materials they usde, how much time they spent at sites etc.
+        Workers were enabled to log what materials they used, how much time they spent at sites etc.
         More importantly they were given a streamlined interface to receive workorders from their employers that enclosed all of the contact info, locations, documents and associated data to complete their work.
     </p>